Family and Child Sciences

 The program provides an understanding of child development and family relationships across the life span.
 We emphasize the diversity of families and how children and families influence, and are influenced by, the broader environment (e.g., schools, communities, workplace, society at large) and change over time.
 Students learn to apply this knowledge about children and families in working with them through an extensive practicum experience.
 These experiences occur in a variety of human service agencies and organizations, educational settings, child care centers, and child and family advocacy organizations.
 Students also gain skills in developing and implementing programs designed to strengthen individuals and families.
 There is a series of courses that provides the necessary background to apply for certification from the National Council on Family Relations to become a Certified Family Life Educator (CFLE).
 It does not lead to teacher certification in Florida.

 Students must complete the human sciences core requirement (successful completion of any course offered by the College of Human Sciences, but outside the department), five prerequisite courses to the major, a minor or an approved area of concentration in an allied field, and a 150-hour practicum experience.
 Students must achieve at least a "C–" in the human sciences core requirement, and at least a "B–" in the five required prerequisite courses which are: CHD 2220, CHD 3243, FAD 2230, FAD 3343, and STA 2XXX.
-Individuals who apply for the major but who have not met the prerequisite requirements are classified as Prerequisite Incomplete (PI) and cannot enroll in upper-division classes required for the major until prerequisite classes are successfully completed.
+Additionally, students must have a 2.75 GPA or higher prior to being accepted into upper-division in Family and Child Sciences.
+Individuals who apply for the major but who have not met the prerequisite requirements are classified as Prerequisite Incomplete (PI) and cannot enroll in upper-division courses required for the major until prerequisite courses are successfully completed.
+All courses attempted for the Family and Child Sciences major must be taken for a letter grade.
+No courses taken for Satisfactory or Unsatisfactory (S/U) or for Pass or Fail (P/F) can be counted toward the degree.
 Students are allowed a maximum of two attempts in two of the five courses to achieve the minimum required final grade (B–).
 If the "B–" is not made in three or more of the courses in the first attempt or the "B–" is not made in the second attempt, then the student is dismissed from the major.
 Courses selected for the area of concentration cannot also be used to fulfill liberal studies requirements.
 Students must obtain at least a "B–" in the practicum course FAD 4805.
 The minimum grade required in other courses beyond the prerequisite courses and the practicum experience is "C–".

 A minor in child development may be earned by completing twelve semester hours in family and child sciences with a grade of "C–" or better in each of the required courses: CHD 2220, CHD 3243, FAD 2230, and FAD 3343.
 At least nine credit hours must be completed at Florida State University; no more than one substitution for these courses is permitted.